MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/azure_setup.md

 ## Update Docker Engine

 In order to use `docker pull` with the Windows Container TP4 Azure image, the Docker engine needs to be updated.
-Run the following PowerShell commands on the Azure virtual machine to update docker.exe.
+Run the following PowerShell commands on the Azure virtual machine to complete this update.

 ```powershell
 PS C:\> wget https://raw.githubusercontent.com/Microsoft/Virtualization-Documentation/live/windows-server-container-tools/Update-ContainerHost/Update-ContainerHost.ps1 -OutFile Update-ContainerHost.ps1